awesomerank/awesomerank.github.io/lists/jaredthecoder/awesome-vehicle-security.md

 - [State of Automotive Cyber Safety, 2016](https://www.youtube.com/watch?v=WcObDVy2-1I) - State of automotive hacking, policy, industry changes, etc. from I Am The Cavalry track at BSides Las Vegas, 2016.
 - [How to Hack a Tesla Model S](https://www.youtube.com/watch?v=KX_0c9R4Fng) - DEF CON 23 talk by Marc Rogers and Kevin Mahaffey on hacking a Tesla.
 Tesla Co-Founder and CTO, JB Straubel, joins them to thank them and present a challenge coin.
 - [Car Hacking Videos](http://tekeye.uk/automotive/cyber-security/car-hacking-videos) -  A web page with a long list of videos (40+) that are available online related to the topic of car hacking.
 From a 2007 DEF CON talk on modding engine ECUS and onwards (e.g. the 2017 Keen Security Tesla hack).
+- [Self-Driving and Connected Cars: Fooling Sensors and Tracking Drivers](https://www.youtube.com/watch?v=C29UGFsIWVI) - Black Hat talk by Jonathan Petit.
+Automated and connected vehicles are the next evolution in transportation and will improve safety, traffic efficiency and driving experience.
+This talk will be divided in two parts: 1) security of autonomous automated vehicles and 2) privacy of connected vehicles.
+2015
+- [A Survey of Remote Automotive Attack Surfaces](https://www.youtube.com/watch?v=MAGacjNw0Sw) - Black Hat talk By Charlie Miller and Chris Valasek.
+Automotive security concerns have gone from the fringe to the mainstream with security researchers showing the susceptibility of the modern vehicle to local and remote attacks.
+Discussion of vehicle attack surfaces.
+2014.

 ## Books